openhab/openhab-docs/administration/bundles.md

 ## List Bundles

-The _bundle:list_ command returns a list of all currently installed bundles and theit states, names, and versions.
+The _bundle:list_ command returns a list of all currently installed bundles and their states, names, and versions.
 The core openHAB system is composed of many bundles.
 There will also be a bundle for each add-on, such a binding, that you have installed.
 A state of "Active" means the bundle is running.